-In FY2015, the GALC returned a total of 15.10 acres to the original land owners, which increased the cumulative total amount of acres returned to 2,593.90.
-Also, because of the limited staff to execute licenses and effectively account for revenues, the GALC continued to utilize the services of GEDA provided through the Memorandum of Understanding (MOU) amended in 2007.
-As a result, the GALC incurred management fees under this MOU of \$71,999 in FY 2015.
+At the conclusion of FY2016, GALC returned a total of 34.49 acres to three (3) original land owners.
+The properties returned are located in the Radio Barrigada and Naval Air Station Agana area.
+The return increased the aggregate amount of land returned to 2,628.39 acres.
+Also during FY2016, GALC continued to utilize the services of the Guam Economic Development Authority (GEDA) authorized through the amended Memorandum of Understanding (MOU) of 2007.
+As a result, GALC paid GEDA \$83,234 in management fees.